Animal rescuers have staged a daring operation to tranquilise and trap an endangered orangutan in Indonesian Borneo and transport it to safety.

 Video shows him being removed from the trees in Kalibaru, on the edge of the Sungai Putri Forest.

 Approximately half of the population of orangutans have disappeared in this area predominately due to deforestation caused by palm oil production.

-Organisations like IAR say orangutans here are under serious threat – left without homes they starve, are killed and can be illegally sold as pets or scientific experiments.
+Organizations like IAR say orangutans here are under serious threat – many left without homes are either starved, killed or sold.

 The orangutan is struck in the behind with an anaesthetic dart.
 This will allow the animal to be relocated to a safer environment

 The orangutan named Abun had become increasingly aggressive with farmers as his home around the Sungai Putri Forest had begun to disappear